You're going to love this quick pickle recipe!

 After figuring out that I was going to make pickles, I went to the store to buy some canning equipment, and spent a couple of days researching how to make carrot pickles.

 I had no idea that canning was so complicated and precise!
 I must admit that I got a little intimidated with the idea of actually canning carrots.
-So, I decided to go with the refrigerator method for now (even though I'm determined to do some canning in the very near future.)
+So, I decided to go with a quick pickle recipe and the refrigerator method for now (even though I'm determined to do some canning in the very near future.)

 Here is a picture of the rainbow carrots I used for the pickles.